Astrea Academy Woodfields

 Astrea Academy Woodfields is a secondary school and sixth form located in the Balby area of Doncaster in the English county of South Yorkshire.
-The school operates under Astrea Academy Trust.

 History

-The school was originally known as Balby Carr Community School, or simply as Balby Carr.
-In 2003, the school was granted specialist Sports College status by the local education authority.
-Since receiving official sports college status the school extensively developed its sports facilities including an equipped cross compatible football stadium.
-The school gained specialist science status in March 2008 and the school was later renamed Balby Carr Community Sports and Science College.

 In 2004, a City Learning Centre (CLC) was founded on the Balby Carr campus.
 Doncaster South CLC (City Learning Centre) was opened to provide students and teachers in the local area with e-learning and technology-based projects.
 These included local history projects, the production of film and television programmes (using the specialised on-campus TV studio) and nationally award-winning learning content for the teaching of mathematics, science and history.
 The centre also offered dedicated conference, meeting and training facilities for business and community users.
 However, in September 2011 it was announced that the Balby CLC would face closure at the end of that year, along with the CLC in Scawthorpe.
 Doncaster Council attributed the closure to lack of use by Balby Carr school with Mayor Peter Davies declaring, "This is clearly no demand for this type of thing as far as the school are concerned."
-The former-City Learning Centre now serves as Balby Carr Community Academy's Sixth Form Centre.

 In February 2010, it was announced that part of the most southerly block of the school needed to be demolished and replaced.
 In Winter's white paper, Achieving Success, the work to be done on Balby Carr school was given priority and scheduled to take place in 2011.
 However, following announcements by the former Secretary of State for Education Michael Gove on 5 July 2010, the improvements - due to be made to the school under the Building Schools for the Future programme - were brought to a halt.

-Previously a community school administered by Doncaster Metropolitan Borough Council, in November 2013 Balby Carr Community Sports and Science College converted to academy status and was renamed Balby Carr Community Academy.
-The new academy was originally sponsored by Wakefield City Academies Trust but due to continuing poor academic performance the school was taken over by the Astrea Academy Trust in September 2018 and was renamed Astrea Academy Woodfields.